U2gigs.com: FAQ (Frequently Asked Questions)

 During 2010, however, U2 broke with their established tradition and debuted six unreleased songs live on the 360° Tour.
 These six are Boy Falls From The Sky, Every Breaking Wave, Glastonbury, Mercy, North Star, and Return Of The Stingray Guitar.

 Yes.
-Miss Sarajevo was played live once in 1995, once more in 1997, and then became a Vertigo Tour regular in 2005-06; it missed the first two legs of the 360° Tour but then returned to the setlist in 2010.
+Miss Sarajevo was played live once in 1995, once more in 1997, and then became a Vertigo Tour regular in 2005-06; it missed the first two legs of the 360° Tour but then returned to the setlist in 2010-11 and has also been played on the Joshua Tree 30th anniversary tour in 2017.
 Your Blue Room was played at seven North American concerts on the 360° Tour in September and October 2009, after being soundchecked before some European concerts in August 2009.[ Back to Top ]

 No other Passengers songs have been played live, although Always Forever Now has been snippeted once.
 The studio version of Theme From The Swan was used in concert as the backing music to one of the videos used as an intro to Ultra Violet at some 360° Tour concerts in 2009.

 |· I just looked up a concert and it has no setlist/an incomplete setlist - why?